rdkcentral/Lightning/docs/RenderEngine/Shaders/Spinner2.md

 You can set the color with an `argb` value typically used in Lightning.
 Default is `0xffffffff`

 ### backgroundColor
-You can set the backgroundColor of the spinner with an `argb` value typically used in Lightning, default is `0xff000000`.
+You can set the backgroundColor of the spinner with an `argb` value typically used in Lightning.
+Default is `0xff000000`.

 ### showDot
 You can show a dot where the shader starts to draw by setting a `boolean`.